react-navigation/react-navigation.github.io/docs/drawer-navigator.md

 </Drawer.Navigator>
 ```

-#### `contentComponent`
+#### `drawerContent`

-Component used to render the content of the drawer, for example, navigation items.
+Function that returns React element to render as the content of the drawer, for example, navigation items

 The content component receives following props by default: